Floyd Gibbons: Career

 In 1918-1927 he was the chief of the Chicago Tribune's foreign service, and director of the paper's European office.
 He gained fame for his coverage of wars and famines in Poland, Russia and Morocco.
 He was fired in 1926, started to write novels, and became a radio commentator for NBC.
 He narrated newsreels, for which he received a star on the Hollywood Walk of Fame.
-He also narrated Vitaphone's "Your True Adventures" series of short films, which began as a radio program in which Gibbons paid twenty-five dollars for the best story submitted by a listener.
-In 1927 he wrote a biography of the Manfred von Richthofen (the Red Baron) titled The Red Knight of Germany.
-He also wrote the speculative fiction novel The Red Napoleon in 1929.
-Gibbons was the narrator for the documentary film With Byrd at the South Pole (1930).
+Gibbons narrated the 1930 documentary With Byrd at the South Pole and narrated a series of Vitaphone short subjects from 1937 to 1939 as well as writing several of them.
+He narrated Vitaphone's "Your True Adventures" series of short films, which began as a radio program in which Gibbons paid twenty-five dollars for the best story submitted by a listener.

 In 1929, he had his own half-hour radio program heard Wednesday nights on the NBC Red Network at 10:30.
 Competition from Paul Whiteman's show on CBS Radio, however, brought Gibbons' show to an end by March 1930.

+In 1927 he wrote a biography of the Manfred von Richthofen (the Red Baron) titled The Red Knight of Germany.

+He also wrote the speculative fiction world-war novel The Red Napoleon in 1929.
+The Red Napoleon was the first invasion novel to combine fears of yellow peril with fears of communism.
+The novel's focus on the sexual qualities of its villain was unusual for "yellow peril" stories of the period, which tended to portray their non-white villains as asexual or unappealing.
+Gibbons describes his villain as taking a series of white female lovers and encouraging his non-white soldiers to do the same.
+Gibbons emphasizes the voluntary nature of these couplings, which he portrays as making them more repellant.

 When Gibbons suggested that Frank Buck write about Buck's animal collecting adventures, Buck collaborated with Edward Anthony on Bring 'Em Back Alive which became a bestseller in 1930.

-Gibbons narrated the 1930 documentary With Byrd at the South Pole and narrated a series of Vitaphone short subjects from 1937 to 1939 as well as writing several of them.

 Later life and death

 Gibbons was planning to start covering World War II in Europe before his death.
-He died of a heart attack on September 24, 1939, at his Cherry Valley farm in Stroudsburg, Pennsylvania.
+He died of a heart attack on September 24, 1939, at his "Cherry Valley" farm in Stroudsburg, Pennsylvania.
 He was buried at Mount Olivet Cemetery in Washington, D.C.